This content is archived because Status of Women Canada no longer exists. Please visit the Women and Gender Equality Canada.

 - Section 4 – Project Assessment Factors

-- Section A - Application Forms - Project Information
+- Section A - Application Form - Project Information

-- Section B – Information about you organization
+- Section B – Information About Your Organization

 - Section C – Budget per Activity

 Section 1 - General Information

 The purpose of this guide is to assist organizations in the preparation of funding applications for submission to the Women’s Program of Status of Women Canada.

 - All required documents must be submitted at the time of application.

 - Please submit your completed and final application and supporting documents online.

 - Please note that all applicants based in Quebec must complete Form M-30 concerning Bill M 30, An Act respecting the Ministère du Conseil exécutif, R.S.Q., c.
 M-30.